Joseph PInson - Brief Biography

 the TWU Chapter of Sigma Alpha Iota.

-Mr. Pinson and his wife Sara have lived in Denton since 1969.
-They have
+Mr. Pinson and his wife Sara moved to Denton in 1969.
+She passed away

 The Bell Band originated with groups that Mr. Pinson began in the

 seventies at Denton State School.
 Through the years many of the

 residents moved to the community, and the Bell Band as it exists today

 was begun.
 Because of this long and strong connection the group is like